Football Words, Phrases, Slang & Terminology Explained

 As is the case with many organised sports, football words and phrases can be mind-boggling to the untrained eye

-But fear not - We’re here to highlight and explain some of the most popular football words, phrases and slang terms used across the globe from the side-lines to the mainstream media.
-These words and phrases are also often called “jargon” and “lingo”, which are essentially fancy terms for expressions used by participants of a sport or group.
+But fear not - We’re here to highlight and explain some of the most popular football words, phrases and slang terms used across the globe, from the sidelines to the mainstream media.
+These words and phrases are also often called “jargon” and “lingo”, essentially fancy terms for expressions used by participants of a sport or group.

 Football Terms Explained & Made Simple to Understand

-This is a reference to a broadcasting rule in Britain that bans live television broadcasting of football matches on Saturdays between 2:45pm and 5:15pm.
+This is a reference to a broadcasting rule in Britain that bans live television broadcasting of football matches on Saturdays between 2:45 pm and 5:15 pm.
 Enforced since the 1960s, this was brought in to avoid impacting attendance numbers at lower-league games that often don’t get television coverage.
-It’s interesting to note that this rule only applies to television and not radio.
+It’s interesting to note that this rule only applies to television, not radio.

 The 12th Man

 This is a term of endearment used to refer to loud fans of a football team.
-Sometimes, crowds can be so vocal and supportive of their side that it can influence the performance of players and, ultimately, the outcome of the game.
+Sometimes, crowds can be so vocal and supportive of their side that it can influence players’ performance and, ultimately, the game’s outcome.
 Therefore, the term “12th man” implies that the supporters of a club can be considered as important to the match as the players on the pitch.

 The 50+1 Rule

-The 50+1 Rule is a controversial element of the German Football League that states that fans (or “members”) must have a majority ownership of a club, as opposed to multi-million pound investors.
-Although it is regularly cited as an issue in Germany, it is a rule that many English fans have expressed a need for over the past few years, especially in regard to Manchester United and the Glazer Family who have come under significant fire for their perceived mishandling of the club’s affairs.
+The 50+1 Rule is a controversial element of the German Football League that states that fans (or “members”) must have majority ownership of a club instead of multi-million-pound investors.
+Although it is regularly cited as an issue in Germany, it is a rule that many English fans have expressed a need for over the past few years, especially regarding Manchester United and the Glazer Family, who have come under significant fire for their perceived mishandling of the club’s affairs.